USB: A Unified Summarization Benchmark Across Tasks and Domains

-We train models for 3 tasks on both the heuristically-generated and manually annotated training datasets, and evaluate their performance on clean human-labeled test sets.
-Training on human-annotated data performs better than all heuristic-based alternatives across all tasks (Table~\ref{tab:comapreheuristics}).
-Finally, we train models on subsets of the manually annotated datasets with varying size and compare their performance on the test sets; this provides a sense of how a little human-annotated data can outperform large amount of heuristic-generated data when training models for different tasks.
-For each of the three tasks, the performance achieved using only $5\%$ of the human annotated training set, still outperforms the heuristically labeled full training set (Table~\ref{tab:comapreheuristics}).
+We train models for 3 tasks on both heuristically-generated and manually annotated training datasets, and evaluate them on clean human-labeled test sets.
+Training on human-annotated data performs better than all heuristic-based alternatives across all tasks (Table~\ref{tab:compareheuristics}).
+Next, we train models on subsets of the manually annotated datasets with varying sizes and compare their performance on the test sets; this shows how even a little human-annotated data can outperform large amounts of heuristic-generated data for different tasks.
+For each of the three tasks, the performance achieved using only $5\%$ of the human annotated training set, still outperforms the heuristically labeled full training set (Table~\ref{tab:compareheuristics}).
 This highlights the value in collecting manual annotations, even if in small quantities, over using heuristics to generate training data labels.